+The local treatment plants currently release treated wastewater (at least irregularly) to waterways that ultimately flow to Port Phillip Bay.
 It has been recognised that we need to move away from a linear 'treat and discharge' system to a 'resource recovery' system to support a circular economy and drive more sustainable outcomes.
 We have started this journey by progressively using more recycled water.
 However, there are other resources from wastewater that could also be harnessed to fertilise crops or generate energy.

-Our measures Scale Our current performance (2019) Why is this measure important? delivered to customers. ^h Catchment 10 Gigalitres /year This measure gives insight into the use of recycled water to support needs in the community.
-In achieving the targets for this measure (see below), the Melbourne region will be a world leader in advancing a circular Region 44 Gigalitres /year economy and will be on track to beneficially use 100% of our water and resources by 2070 while ensuring affordability for current and future generations of Melbournians.
-2.1b Nitrogen recovered at treatment facilities for beneficial use.9 tracking of the recovery of two of the These measures have been chosen to enable tracking of the recovery of two of the more valuable components of wastewater, nitrogen Region 8% and carbon.
-The 2050 targets (see below) are based on the concept of a major paradigm shift in how we manage wastewater.
-These targets will drive a change that re-frames 2.1c Carbon recovered at treatment facilities for beneficial use.
-9 Catchment 15 % wastewater as a key resource, from which resources can be harvested for beneficial use.
-The targets give focus to where the Region 17 % greatest impacts can be made - primarily at the Western and Eastern Treatment Plants which service the majority of the region.
+Our measures Scale Our current performance (2019) Why is this measure important? delivered to customers. h Catchment 1.3 Gigalitres /year This measure gives insight into the use of recycled water to support needs in the community.
+In achieving the targets for this measure (see below), the Melbourne region will be a world leader in advancing a circular Region 44 Gigalitres /year economy and will be on track to beneficially use 100% of our water and resources by 2070 while ensuring affordability for current and future generations of Melburnians.
+2.1b Nitrogen recovered at treatment facilities for beneficial use.
+Catchment 2 % These measures have been chosen to enable tracking of the recovery of two of the more valuable components of wastewater, nitrogen Region 8 % ·· and carbon.
+The proposed 2050 targets (see below) are based on the concept of a major paradigm shift in how we manage ·· wastewater.
+These targets will drive a change 2.1c Carbon recovered at treatment facilities for beneficial use.
+Catchment 0 % that re-frames wastewater as a key resource, from which resources can be harvested for beneficial use.
+The targets give focus to where the greatest impacts can be made - primarily Region 17 % at the Western and Eastern Treatment Plants which service the majority of the region.